What is Sexual Harassment under South Dakota Law?

-The laws of South Dakota define sexual harassment as any unwelcome conduct of a sexual nature, including acts of either a verbal or physical nature.
-Some types of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.
+The laws of South Dakota define sexual harassment as any unwelcome conduct of a sexual nature, including actions of either a verbal or physical nature.
+Some forms of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.

 How does South Dakota Law Prohibit Sexual Harassment?

-The laws of the state of South Dakota and federal law have both appointed agencies with the authority to investigate sexual harassment claims.
+The laws of the state of South Dakota and federal law have both established agencies with the authority to investigate sexual harassment claims.
 These agencies conduct investigations at a given Mitchell work site in order to verify if a complaint that they have received is true or not.
-Also, under these laws, employers may not fire or retaliate against any employee who has alleged sexual harassment in a claim.
+Furthermore, under these laws, employers may not fire or retaliate against any employee who has alleged sexual harassment in a claim.

 How can a South Dakota attorney help?